widgetti/reacton/README.md

 # React for ipywidgets

-Making writing Web based UI from Python, using ipywidgets, easier, fun and without bugs.
+Creating a Web-based UI from Python, using ipywidgets made easier, fun, and without bugs.

 ## What is it?

-A way to write reusable components in a React like way, to make Python based UI's using the ipywidgets ecosystem (ipywidgets, ipyvolume, bqplot, threejs, leaflet, ipyvuetify, ...).
+A way to write reusable components in a React-like way, to make Python-based UI's using the ipywidgets ecosystem (ipywidgets, ipyvolume, bqplot, threejs, leaflet, ipyvuetify, ...).

-## Why ?
+## Why?
 What is the problem?

-Non-declerative UI's are hard, you have to attach and detatch event handlers at the right point.
-There are many possibles states your UI can be in, and moving from one state to the other can be very hard to do manually, and is very error prone.
+Non-declarative UI's are complex: You have to attach and detach event handlers at the right point, there are many possibles states your UI can be in, and moving from one state to the other can be very hard to do manually and is very error-prone.

-A common issue we also see, is that there is one piece of code to set up the UI, and scattered around in many event handler the changes that are almost repetitions of the initialization code.
+A common issue we also see is that there is one piece of code to set up the UI, and scattered around in many event handlers the changes that are almost repetitions of the initialization code.

-## Why using a React solution
+## Why use a React solution

-Using a declerative way, in a React (JS) style, makes your codebase smaller, less error prone, and easier to reason about.
+Using a declarative way, in a React (JS) style, makes your codebase smaller, less error-prone, and easier to reason about.
 We don't see a good reason *not* to use it.

-Also, React has proven itself, and by adopting a proven technology we can stand on the shoulders of giants, make use of a lot of existing resources, and do not have to reinvent the wheel.
+Also, React has proven itself, and by adopting a proven technology, we can stand on the shoulders of giants, make use of a lot of existing resources, and do not have to reinvent the wheel.

 ## What does react-ipywidgets do for me?

-Instead of telling ipwidgets what to do, e.g.:
+Instead of telling ipywidgets what to do, e.g.:

   * Respond to events
   * Changing properties